 The spring straps automatically adjust to changes in pressure and have a large finger tab for easy pulling back to make donning and doffing a breeze.

 Quirky in design and exceptional in performance, the Scubapro Seawing Nova Fins are another example of the exciting technology being incorporated into modern dive fins.

 Compared to longer running dive gear manufacturers like Mares, Scubapro and Tusa, Dive Rite are fairly new; only being founded in 1984.

-However, over the past few decades, they’ve gained a strong reputation for producing reliable, no-fuss dive gear and the XT Fins are arguably their best piece of kit yet.
+However, over the past few decades, they’ve gained a strong reputation for producing reliable, no-fuss dive gear and the XT Fins are arguably their nicest piece of kit yet.

 Updated in 2020, these fins now have a POM swivel buckle that secures the marine grade stainless steel spring-strap to the blade and which can swivel out of the way for easier donning and doffing.

 (Do note, currently, it’s only the red and black versions of these fins that feature the POM swivel buckle!).